daposarumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [A-Z]* /tmp/u : moves all files beginning with an uppercase letter to directory. rm *~ : delete all files that end with ~. mkdir {welcome/,welcome/to/,welcome/to/school} : creates multiple directories in current working directory
+mv [A-Z]* /tmp/u : moves all files beginning with an uppercase letter to directory. rm *~ : delete all files that end with ~. mkdir {welcome/,welcome/to/,welcome/to/school} : creates multiple directories in current working directory ls -pma : lists all files and directories of current directory.